 My teaching philosophy has been shaped by my parents (both are teachers) and the outstanding faculty members from whom I have been fortunate to receive guidance.
 I am committed to promoting learning and understanding for students in a non-threatening but challenging classroom environment.
 I firmly believe that teaching is a two-way process, and this belief is reinstated year after year.
 Moreover, as a teacher, I seek not only to explore new knowledge but also to inspire and equip students with the knowledge and tools needed to understand and solve business problems in information systems.
 My progress on this front continues to be an incredible journey, to say the least.

-As an MIS professor, I believe each and every class activity needs purpose.
+I believe each and every one of my activities in class needs purpose.
 That activity can be a short and fun story about the Roman history, but I could connect it to an analogy for switching technologies to improve the learning in my class.
 I exclusively design all my technical assignments to add an extra line in my students’ resumes.
 This increases the level of difficulty, but I believe most students appreciate this approach.

-I have designed four new courses at UW Bothell to improve the MIS concentration.
-In each course, my priority was to challenge students with useful material and to improve their learning.
-My courses are not only popular, but they also have high challenge and engagement index (CEI).
+Over the years, my courses have not only been popular, but they have also enjoyed a high challenge and engagement index (CEI).
 CEI is a combined measure used at the University of Washington to improve the quality of teaching.
 CEI reflects how challenging students found a course, and how engaged they were in it.
-This shows that I do not only get high instructor evaluations, but also teach challenging courses to improve student learning.
+This shows that I do not only get high instructor evaluations, but also teach challenging courses, and improve student learning.

-Enterprise IT Management (MBA-level)
+- BBUS 521: Enterprise IT Management

-Information Management and Analysis (Undergraduate, junior-level)
+- BBUS 330: Information Management and Analysis

 In a nutshell, coming from a family of teachers, mentorship of outstanding faculty, and invaluable tacit knowledge I gathered over time merge into one indivisible whole as my teaching goal: to improve people’s lives through education.